nrobinson2000/bashrc/README.md

 I created this project to provide an easy method for setting up a useful `.bashrc` on computers that do not have one yet, particularly on macOS.

-# Run the command below to Install:
+# Run the Command Below to Install:

 ```
 bash <( curl -sL https://raw.githubusercontent.com/nrobinson2000/bashrc/master/install )